ofelman/HPIA-Repository-Downloader/README.md

         added buttons to increase and decrease output textbox text size Version 1.41
-        added IP lookup for internet connetion local and remote - useful for debugging... post to HPA's log file
+        added IP lookup for internet connetion local and remote - useful for debugging... post to HPA's log file Version 1.45
+        added New Function w/job to trace connections to/from HP (not always 100% !!!)
+        added log file name path to UI